octavvia/octavvia/README.md

 #### Hi there, I'm Octavia! 👋

 ###### About Me
-I am a passionate developer with a love for creating innovative solutions with aesthetic UI.
-Currently working on **Mobile Development** using **Flutter and Swift**
+I am a passionate developer with a love for creating innovative solutions and crafting aesthetic UI designs.
+I currently work full-time in Mobile Development, specializing in **Flutter** and **Swift**.
+In my spare time, I contribute to Web3 projects, leveraging **TypeScript** to build creative solutions on blockchain platforms.

 ###### Latest SaaS Projects